 Dasa Akusala Expand to Forty

 2. In Buddha Dhamma (i.e., in nature), it is always one’s intention that matters.
-Based on that, each dasa akusala expands to 40.
-For example, it is not only stealing by oneself that matters.
-Also, getting someone else to steal, helping another’s act, and praising such action by another are included.
+Accordingly, each dasa akusala expands to 40.
+For example, it is not only stealing by oneself that is at issue.
+Also included are getting someone else to steal, helping another’s act, and praising such action by another.

-• There are ten suttā in the Kammapathavagga of the Aṅguttara Nikāya that lists those “four divisions” for each of the dasa akusala, AN 4.264 through AN 4.273.
+- There are ten suttā in the Kammapathavagga of the Aṅguttara Nikāya that list those “four divisions” for each of the dasa akusala, AN 4.264 through AN 4.273.
 English translations of those start with: “264.
 Killing Living Creatures.”
 You can click the “next” arrow at the bottom of the webpage to get to all ten suttā.

-• As one starts avoiding more and more of these forty actions, one will start feeling the early stages of Nibbāna or “nivana,” i..e, cooling down the mind.
-The constant stress and excited-ness of the mind will gradually ease.
+- As one starts avoiding more and more of these forty actions, one will start feeling the early stages of Nibbāna or “nivana,” i..e, cooling down the mind.
+The constant stress and excitement of the mind will gradually ease.
 Also, see “Root of All Suffering – Ten Immoral Actions.”

 A Sōtapanna Is Free of Only Micchā Diṭṭhi

-• It is essential to realize that one needs to AVOID them if possible.
+- It is essential to avoid them if possible.
 It becomes easier as one learns Dhamma to see the benefits of avoiding them.

 Two Categories of Micchā Diṭṭhi